The-Compiler/cfps/2019-04-24-Europython.md

 advanced talks.
 E.g. data visualization basics, data analysis*

 Basic Python OOP knowledge (e.g. what a class/instance is) is required.
-Knowing what an assertion or a decorator are is a bonus, but will also be explained during the workshop.
+Knowing what an assertion or a decorator are is a bonus, but those topics will also be explained briefly during the workshop.

 ### Additional information for talk reviewers